-If you can’t still can’t find your way and the day is ending, it’s often best to down and set up camp and try again the next morning.
+If you still can’t find your way and the day is ending, it’s often best to down and set up camp and try again the next morning.
 Don’t try to navigate in the dark if you can avoid it.

 Use pace and time

 Part of the pre-trip prep should be planning out the expected time to each waypoint.
 This can be tricky if you don’t know the conditions of the terrain.
-Knowing that you should arrive at the river by about 2 hours of hiking gives you a good mental check at 2 hours.
+Knowing that you should arrive at the river after about 2 hours of hiking gives you a good mental check at 2 hours.

 (If you want to increase your pace read our post on hiking faster)

-Knowing your pace also allows you to judge distance traveled.
+Knowing your pace also allows you to judge the distance traveled.
 If you know your direction, you can estimate where you’re at on the map.
 It takes a bit of practice, but tracking your pace, including time spent resting, can be a huge help if you lose your way.

 I’m lost, now what?